-Recap of the Latest Advocacy News from April-June 2020.
+Recap of the Latest Advocacy News from July-September 2020.

 In this Issue:

-In its advocacy to protect the value of pathology services, the CAP has sought to ensure that laboratories are compensated fairly for COVID-19 tests.
-On June 22, the CAP engaged with the Centers for Medicare & Medicaid (CMS) to urge the agency to increase payment for the CPT code 87635.
+The CAP has sought to ensure that laboratories are compensated adequately for COVID-19 tests throughout the pandemic.
+The CAP again urged the Centers for Medicare & Medicaid Services (CMS) to increase their COVID-19 payment rates nationally.

 Private Sector and Professional News